TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 :figwidth: 300px
 :name: "quadratic"

 Original quadratic equation and functional to be minimized.
-We see that mimizing the functional picks out one of the two solutions.
+We see that minimizing the functional picks out one of the two solutions.
 ```
 ````